 A: Yes.
-An ISO may only be granted to employees (including officers and directors who are also employees) of the Company or a "subsidiary corporation" as defined in the Code.
+An ISO may only be granted to employees (including officers and Directors who are also employees) of the Company or a "subsidiary corporation" as defined in the Code.
 No ISO may be exercisable on or after the 10th anniversary of the date of grant, nor may any ISO be granted on or after October 10, 2024, the tenth anniversary of the effective date of the 2014 Omnibus Plan.
 The exercise price of an ISO cannot be less than the fair market value of the underlying stock on the date of grant, which generally means the last closing price of the stock as reported on the NYSE on the date of grant.
 If an ISO is granted to a participant who owns, at the time of grant, in excess of 10% of the total outstanding shares of Common Stock of the Company, the exercise price of the ISO must be at least 110% of the fair market value of the underlying stock on the date of grant and the term of the ISO cannot be longer than five years from the date of grant.
 The total fair market value of shares subject to ISOs which are exercisable for the first time by any participant in any given calendar year (under any plan of the Company and related companies) cannot exceed \$100,000 (valued as of the date of grant).
-No ISO may be exercisable more than three months following terminations, or such option will no longer qualify as an ISO and will therefore be treated as an NQSO.
+No ISO may be exercisable more than three months following termination of employment for any reason other than death or disability, nor more than one year with respect to disability terminations, or such option will no longer qualify as an ISO and will therefore be treated as an NQSO.
 ISOs are also non-transferable in accordance with the provisions of the Code.